SeyeAnalytics/NorthWInd-DataBase/README.md

 ### Introduction

-The Northwind Database is for a business entity that deals with edible goods.Download the DB and restore it to your Postgres software.
+The Northwind Database is for a business entity that deals with edible goods.

+Download the DB and restore it to your Postgres software.

-You will find the DB and the schema diagram in the assessment folder on the drive.Using the Northwind Database and schema diagram, You
+You will find the DB and the schema diagram in the assessment folder on the drive.

+Using the Northwind Database and schema diagram, You

 have been given the responsibility to retrieve the following outputs from the database: